Why Writing Clearly is Hard For Artists (and Other Humble People) & What We Can Do To Make Writing Easier

 Keep working on the idea that what you truly want to say, has value.

-Stay tuned or subscribe so you won’t miss the third post in The Charmed Studio’s Writing For Artists series on:
+Read the third post in The Charmed Studio’s Writing For Artists series on:

-If you want some backup getting your authentic inner self to match up with your writerly outer self, look at Carolyn See’s joyfully irreverent: Making A Literary Life: Advice For Writers and Other Dreamers.
+If you want some backup getting your authentic inner self to match up with your writerly outer self, look at the lovely, late Carolyn See’s joyfully irreverent: Making A Literary Life: Advice For Writers and Other Dreamers.
 See tells all.
 It is one of my favorite non-fiction examples of what not caring about being judged on the page looks like.

 Extra Writing Help from The Charmed Studio for Artists and